Discrimination against homeless people: Anti-homeless architecture

+Stigmatising language

+A 2025 study examined how stigma towards people experiencing homelessness is expressed through everyday language through analysing UK social media posts that were identified as stigmatising.
+The study found that such language was typically built around one or more of seven recurring themes: physical appearance and hygiene, perceived antisocial or threatening behaviour, dehumanisation (such as comparison to vermin), the attribution of homelessness to personal failings rather than structural causes, low social status, substance misuse, and general undesirability.
+Additionally, the study found that stigmatising language was not confined to direct discussions of homelessness; it occurred most frequently in jokes, comparisons, and passing remarks in which homelessness was not the central topic, which suggested that stigma is reinforced partly through causal, everyday speech rather than through explicit commentary alone.

 Hate crimes and violence

-Homeless individuals are not covered under hate crime statues federally, and there are very few studies that focus on the victimization of homeless individuals as a group.
-The majority of the existing literature and documentation of emotional or physical harm inflicted upon a homeless person due to their housing status has been compiled by the National Coalition for the Homeless, whose work in the area has inspired different state legislatures to incorporate homelessness as a protected category of their state's hate crime laws.
+Homeless individuals are not covered under hate crime statues on a federal level in the United States, and there are very few studies that focus on the victimization of homeless individuals as a group.
+The majority of the existing literature and documentation of emotional or physical harm inflicted upon a homeless person due to their housing status has been compiled by the National Coalition for the Homeless (NCH), whose work in the area has inspired different state legislatures to incorporate homelessness as a protected category of their state's hate crime laws.

 The NCH's repository lists roughly 2000 reported incidents of violence against homeless people and 588 murders over the past 23 years, however the true number of crimes committed against homeless people is hard to surmise due to the issue of underreporting.
 These crimes have allegedly been committed due to the victim's homelessness, or because some aggressors may view homeless people as vulnerable and easy to target.
 Evidence supporting this claim comes from neural imaging studies which revealed that participants responded to images of homeless individuals with contempt, disgust, and dehumanization; which indicates a partial explanation for the discrimination and hate crimes that homeless people are subjected to.
 A signification amount of resistance to homeless is based on their overwhelmingly disproportionate propensity to commit violent crime, particularly against strangers.
 Frequent cases of sexual assault, hate crimes, and littering also inspire resistance to the homeless.

+Violent crimes against homeless people in other countries include the Ximending student feces-throwing incident in Taiwan.